2600hz/kazoo/applications/crossbar/doc/ref/webhooks.md

 #### Schema

+Web Hooks are subscriptions to allowed events that, when the event occurs, the event data is sent to the uri set in the Web Hook document.

 Key | Description | Type | Default | Required
 --- | ----------- | ---- | ------- | --------
 `custom_data` | These properties will be added to the event and will overwrite existing values. | `object` |   | `false`